top of page

 • Criteria

 We fund our grants through a competitive process.
-Reviewers with expertise in this field will evaluate your project based on the following criteria:
+Reviewers with expertise in this field will evaluate your project based on the following criteria, in accordance with our funding goals:

 Emphasis on Equity